Health Tips

 Weakening of the immune system

-The immune system, which should normally act as a first line of defense against infections, thus becomes weakened.
+The immune system, which should normally act as a first line of defense against infections, becomes weakened.

 Chronic inflammation